hippylib/hippylibx/CONTRIBUTING.md

 ```
 ### How to Contribute

-The `hIPPYlibx` team welcomes contributions at all levels: bugfixes, code improvements, new capabilities, improved documentation, or new examples/tutorials.
+The `hIPPYlibX` team welcomes contributions at all levels: bugfixes, code improvements, new capabilities, improved documentation, or new examples/tutorials.

 Use a pull request (PR) toward the `hippylibx:main` branch to propose your contribution.
 If you are planning significant code changes, or have any questions, you should also open an [issue](https://github.com/hippylib/hippylibx/issues) before issuing a PR.